Site Overlay

 When I was pastoring First Chinese Baptist in San Francisco, the very first thing I would do on Sunday morning was to get out the broom and dustpan to sweep the sidewalk before our church people arrived.
 In our touristy city, countless people would have enjoyed our neighborhood, evidence of what was left behind.
 The stuff can be reminders of why our church in Chinatown exists in the first place.

-Read Related Sermon Be Christmas Presents
+Read Related Sermon Good Neighbor Walls

 I read that Buddhist monks has a practice called, soji.
 They sweep around their monastery for twenty minutes after their morning prayers and meditation.
 They did this with no intentions to ever finish.
 It’s like cosmic dust is always falling around us.
 It’s like tourists in Chinatown would always leave something behind.